My open and honest journey of sourcing eco-friendly pet products and a lesson learnt

 As a lifelong dog lover, I was horrified to learn the ugly truth about the pet product industry.
-The vast majority of products on the market are made with materials that are not only harmful to pets, but to the environment as well.
-In this blog post, I will share my journey towards sourcing eco-friendly pet products for my brand.
+Unfortunately, the vast majority of products on the market are made with materials harmful to pets and the environment.
+This blog post will share my journey toward sourcing eco-friendly pet products for my brand.

 The big why

-I’d like to think that I’m a critical-due-diligence-kind of person.
-I have worked in logistics and supply chain my whole professional life.
+I'd like to think that I'm a critical-due-diligence-kind of person.
+I have worked in logistics and supply chains my whole professional life.
 I also chose sustainability as part of my studies.

-As we found out during the pandemic a supply chain has a lot of complexity.
-Raw material sourcing and production are mostly a black box for the consumer.
+As we found out during the pandemic, a supply chain has a lot of complexity.
+Raw material sourcing and production are primarily black boxes for the consumer.
 Also, hello shortages!
-I don’t know if you tried to get a Xbox or PlayStation 5 recently, but good luck getting your hands on one of these bad boys without a live twitter alert.
+I don't know if you recently tried to get an Xbox or PlayStation 5, but good luck getting your hands on one of these bad boys without a live Twitter alert.
 Supply chains can be fragile and complex networks.

-I love dogs and I want them to live a life free of synthetics and micro plastics.
-Children toys need markings and certificates and need to pass REACH (EU) when imported into the EU or UK or anywhere worldwide.
+I love dogs, and I want them to live free of synthetics and microplastics.
+Children's toys need markings and certificates and need to pass REACH (EU) when imported into the EU or UK, or anywhere worldwide.
 Why not dog and cat toys/accessories?
-(Read more about my story why I founded Hooman’s Friend and you will understand why I took this direction)
+(Read more about my story about why I founded Hooman's Friend, and you will understand why I took this direction)

-When I founded Hooman’s Friend a few months ago, I was very clear in my mission statement.
+When I founded Hooman's Friend a few months ago, I was transparent in my mission statement.
 If I can avoid plastics and synthetics in pet products, I will.
-I will not jeopardise integrity for profit.
+However, I will not jeopardise integrity for profit.
 My mission statement is like a compass.
 Before deciding, I align with that compass.

 Finding the source

-I started with the obvious first address for all sourcing.
-A big famous chinese marketplace.
-It’s like eBay for companies.
-You can get anything on there from, well, mostly China.
-You can just message manufacturers and factories and they open you the gate to all their treasures.
+I started with the apparent first address for all sourcing.
+A big famous Chinese marketplace.
+It's like eBay for companies.
+You can get anything on there from, well, mainly China.
+You can just message manufacturers and factories, and they open the gate to all their treasures.

 Furthermore, this marketplace will give you a good overview of hot products and inspiring trends, pricing points and minimum order quantities.